-Explores leadership theory, organizational theory, philosophy, culture, structure, processes, information management, interdisciplinary communication, and other areas relevant to healthcare organizations.
+Explores leadership and systems theories, including philosophies, cultures, structures, processes, information management, interprofessional communication, and other areas relevant to healthcare organizations.
 Examines the role of the Doctor of Nursing Practice nurse within the larger context of the health care system.
 Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Nursing 394E, 395F, and 395G.
+Prerequisite: Graduate standing; Nursing 395 (topic 4) and 395G.